JasonHutton/QWTA/readme.txt

 -  Hi, this is me.
 Programmer, scripter, mod-founder, readme-writer, whatever.

 Special thanks to:
 jRAD
 digibob
 RR2
 - Some of the Splash Damage folks who hang around on IRC and the community
 - forums where they've been gracious enough to put up with newbie questions
 - from me.
 hannes
 jaybird
 Mxyzptlk
+Orange
 reyalP
 TimeStar
 WhiteAden